pyca/cryptography/docs/fernet.rst

     the front of the list to start encrypting new messages, and remove old keys as they are no longer needed.

+    Token rotation as offered by :meth:`MultiFernet.rotate` is a best practice and manner of cryptographic hygiene designed to limit damage in the event of an undetected event and to increase the difficulty of attacks.
+For example, it would be necessary to rotate all fernet tokens in the event of an employee leaving who previously had access to the fernet key used to encrypt/decrypt fernet tokens.

     .. method:: rotate(msg)

         .. versionadded:: 2.2